tdpetrou/pandas_cub/README.md

 ### 6. Uncomment `_repr_html_` method
 This is a method specifically used by IPython to represent your object in the Jupyter Notebook.
-You must return a string from this function.
+You must return a string from this method.
 This is already implemented.
 Just uncomment it and test the output in the notebook and move on.